Imola is back on the Formula 1 calendar, with its inclusion on the 2022 race schedule hinting at a more permanent fixture for seasons to come.

 Where are the best places to eat and drink in Imola?

-Let’s face it: no one is heading to Emilia Romagna and not gorging out on pizza and pasta.
+Of course, pizza and pasta are on the menu for any fans heading to Emilia Romagna – it would be rude not to.
 But if you’re only in town for a few days, which restaurants should be at the top of your reservation list?

-The town is packed with small trattorias where you can pick up some great food.
+Imola is packed with small trattorias where you can pick up some great food.
 La Sterlina is rated one of the best, serving up indulgent meats and delicate pasta dishes at great value.
-If you’re after pizza, Ristorante Pizzeria Donatello specialises in pizzas and seafood, and is a must if you’re in the town.
-For finer dining, San Domenico holds two Michelin stars and has been serving heavenly seafood dishes for over 50 years.
+If you’re after pizza, Ristorante Pizzeria Donatello specialises in pizzas and seafood, and is a must if you’re in town.
+For finer dining, San Domenico holds two Michelin stars and has been serving exquisite seafood dishes for over 50 years.
 A fine place to celebrate if the result goes your way on race day.

 Where should I stay on a visit to Imola?